davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/exodus/chapters/exodus-21/verses/exodus-21-25/exodus-21-25-niv.md

 ---
 title: "Exodus 21:25 NIV"
 ⬅️: "Exodus 21:24 NIV"
-attribution: "Exodus 21:25 NIV"
 New International Version of: "Exodus 21:25"
-quote: "burn for burn, wound for wound, bruise for bruise."
+verse: "burn for burn, wound for wound, bruise for bruise."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---